ishuen/aync-db-update-consumer/readme.md

 1. Preparation

 	- Prepare a Alpaca paper account
-	- Rename `key.sample.config` file to `key.config` and Specify the API key and secret key in the configuration file
+	- Rename `key.sample.config` file to `key.config` in producer repo and specify the API key and secret key in the configuration file
 	- Install postgresql locally (To utilize docker container is also fine.)

     ```